 Social media became a way for Buddy and his team to spread their wisdom learned through years of experience in exotic pets.

 They create a constant stream of content for Facebook, Instagram and YouTube, which are essential for them to keep their current customers engaged, while helping to reach new ones.

 As DBDPet became a one-stop shop for exotic pets, their knowledge and expertise became the foundation of their customer loyalty strategy.

 By offering a broad range of products, they cater to every need of their customers.
 You can say they are the Amazon of exotic pet supplies –– and we all know how loyal Amazon shoppers are.

 DBDPet uses a loyalty program to further encourage customers to who their one-stop shop for all exotic pet and pet supply needs.

-Florida Colors Nursery is a staple in the Plumeria community.
-Currently offering more than 1,200 varieties, many of which are their own, they also focus on providing extensive knowledge on growing, grafting, and cultivating Plumeria plants.
+Florida Colours Nursery is a staple in the Plumeria community.
+Currently, offering more than 1,200 varieties, many of which are their own, they also focus on providing extensive knowledge on growing, grafting, and cultivating Plumeria plants.

 I briefly spoke with Tex Norwood, and it’s obvious that he and his team are fanatics about Plumeria flowers.
 Their customer loyalty comes from their thought leadership in the shared community around these flowers.

 Alongside multiple properties about Plumeria, Social Media has been a primary outlet for sharing the beautiful photos of these plants.
 With so many colours, combinations, shapes, and sizes, each one is best cared for a little differently than the next.